Sweetest Monster

 Sound 8

-Sweetest Monster is the latest release from ebi-hime, which means interesting characters and memorable situations.
-It is defintely a much darker title than what you might think, but one that kept us hooked right to the very end.
-At only about 40,000 words it is slightly shorter than the average visual novel, but the story is good and the price very reasonable.
-Anyone looking for something with a bit more substance than the typical lighthearted cat-girl visual novels should definitely give this kinetic novel a try.
+Sweetest Monster is a release by ebi-hime, which means interesting characters and memorable situations.
+It is definitely a much darker title than what you might think, but one that kept us hooked right to the very end.
+At only about 40,000 words, it is slightly shorter than the average visual novel, but the story is good, and the price is very reasonable.
+Anyone looking for something with a bit more substance than the typical lighthearted catgirl visual novels should definitely give this kinetic novel a try.

-Gameplay: Beautifully written and definitely very memorable despite the lack of choices or story branches.
+Gameplay: The story is beautifully written and definitely very memorable despite the lack of choices or branches.

-Graphics: The game only features a limited amount of character sprites and backgrounds, but they are all great.
+Graphics: The game features only a limited number of character sprites and backgrounds, but they are all great.

 Sound: There is no voice acting, but the background music and sound effects are of a very high standard